How the ride-hailing industry is fueling a new breed of startup

 “Uber is another globally transformational company,” Cripe told VentureBeat.
 “In 2016 we founded Cargo as the first company to build on top of the rapidly growing ride-share platform in order to more effectively monetize every trip, and a really valuable emerging commodity: passenger minutes.
 Like airlines did with food and beverage, entertainment, and Wi-Fi, we believed ride-share would and should lean into value-add services that drive better economics and a better rider experience.”

-While it would be easy to point to low wages as a core reason behind all these new services that target Uber et al, it’s probably not an entirely accurate assertion.
+While it would be easy to point to low wages as the main driver behind all these new services, that’s probably not entirely accurate.
 The fact of the matter is these services require little buy-in from drivers and involve little risk.
-In other words, even if ride-hailing drivers did earn more upfront, it’s likely many of them would still want to boost their take-home pay by partnering with companies such as Octopus or Cargo.
-And this is something that Cripe firmly agrees with.
+In other words, even if ride-hailing drivers did earn more upfront, it’s likely many of them would still want to boost their take-home pay by partnering with companies such as Octopus and Cargo.
+This is something Cripe firmly belives.
 “There is little correlation between these two things [low pay and drivers using Cargo],” he said.
 “We are low-effort supplemental income.
 If someone told me all I had to do was bring donuts in to work every day to get a 10% raise, I would opt in regardless of how much money I make.”

 Additionally, as is evidenced by the increase in tips reported by companies such as Octopus and Ivee, it seems value-add services make good businesses sense from a customer satisfaction standpoint.
-This can translate into better ratings too.
+This can also translate to better ratings.

 “We actually hear cross-geography feedback from drivers that one of the main interests in Cargo is providing the best ride experience to their passengers, and the better ratings they get because of it, in addition to the obvious financial benefit,” Cripe said.